NPellet/lambda-wrappers/README.md

 Start by sharing a wrapper manager across all your lambda functions.
 This is useful to share configuration across your organisation.

-Currently, this is only useful for the list of usable secrets, but it may be extended in the future.
+Currently the manager is used for:
+  - Setting a global Sentry configuration
+  - Setting the list of available secrets

 ```typescript
 // path/to/manager.ts